shrina0222/TestRepo/README.md

 # TestRepo Project
-This project consists of basic git commands, adding a line to rebase file
+This project consists of basic git commands, adding a line to rebase file.
+Example for stash
 ## Introduction
 Project focus on automatic merges in GIT
 ## Purpose